rdpoor/mu/README.md

 * Think about automatic conversion from mono to stereo -- what happens when you connect a mono source to a stereo stream object?
 Should that be an error or expand automatically?
-* Abstract out common elements of a single-input stream, make into a generic super class.
 * When do we release resources?
 Do we need a Transport.pause() method distinct from Transport.stop()?
 * Add command line parsing such as argp.h
-* Create mu/Makefile to make all sub-projects: mu, test, stk
 * Rename Stream => SP (StreamProcessor) for brevity and clarity.
 Or not.

 ## changelog